Isinglass: Foods and drinks

 Before the inexpensive production of gelatin and other competing products, isinglass was used in confectionery and desserts such as fruit jelly and blancmange.

 Isinglass finings are widely used as a processing aid in the British brewing industry to accelerate the fining, or clarification, of beer.
 It is used particularly in the production of cask-conditioned beers, although many cask ales are available which are not fined using isinglass.
 The finings flocculate the live yeast in the beer into a jelly-like mass, which settles to the bottom of the cask.
 Left undisturbed, beer will clear naturally; the use of isinglass finings accelerates the process.
 Isinglass is sometimes used with an auxiliary fining, which further accelerates the process of sedimentation.

 Non-cask beers that are destined for kegs, cans, or bottles are often pasteurised and filtered.
 The yeast in these beers tends to settle to the bottom of the storage tank naturally, so the sediment from these beers can often be filtered without using isinglass.
 However, some breweries still use isinglass finings for non-cask beers, especially when attempting to repair bad batches.

 Many vegetarians consider beers that are processed with these finings (such as most cask-conditioned ales in the UK) to be unsuitable for vegetarian diets (although acceptable for pescetarians).
 According to global data in 2018, along with low-calorie beer and gluten-free beer, beers that are acceptable for strict vegetarians are expected to grow in demand in the coming years.
 The demand increase is attributed to millennial consumers, and some companies have introduced vegetarian friendly options or done away with isinglass use.
 A beer-fining agent that is suitable for vegetarians is Irish moss, a type of red algae containing the polymer chemical carrageenan.
 However, carrageenan-based products (used in both the boiling process and after fermentation) primarily reduce hazes caused by proteins, but isinglass is used at the end of the brewing process, after fermentation, to remove yeast.
 Since the two fining agents act differently (on different haze-forming particles), they are not interchangeable, and some beers use both.

 Isinglass finings are also used in the production of kosher wines, although for reasons of kashrut, they are not derived from the beluga sturgeon, because this fish is not kosher.
 Whether the use of a nonkosher isinglass renders a beverage nonkosher is a matter of debate in Jewish law.
 Rabbi Yehezkel Landau, in Noda B'Yehuda, first edition, Yore Deah 26, for example, permits such beverages.
 This is the position followed by many kashrut-observant Jews today.

-The similar-sounding names has resulted in confusion between isinglass and waterglass, especially as both have been used to preserve eggs.
+The similar-sounding names has resulted in confusion between isinglass and waterglass (sodium silicate), especially as both have been used to preserve eggs.
 A solution of isinglass was applied to eggs and allowed to dry, sealing their pores.
-Waterglass is sodium silicate.
 Eggs were submerged in solutions of waterglass, and a gel of silicic acid formed, also sealing the pores of the eggshell.